Shiva, the Great; and the Abrahamic Traditions

 (7) The path of those whom Thou hast favoured; Not the (path) of those who earn Thine anger nor of those who go astray.
 [Conclusive Stage Action]

-It is significant to note that the two terms ‘The Beneficent (Ar-Rahman)’ and ‘The Merciful (Ar-Rahim)’, whenever appear in the general context of Quran represent the alchemical principles of Contraction (Saturn) and Expansion (Jupiter) respectively.
-But when they are used together as in this case, their symbolism is also associated with 'waning' and 'waxing' phases of the Moon.
+It is significant to note that the two terms The Beneficent (Ar-Rahman) and The Merciful (Ar-Rahim), whenever appear in the general context of Quran represent the alchemical principles of Contraction (Saturn) and Expansion (Jupiter) respectively.
+But when they are used together as in this case, their symbolism is also associated with Waning and Waxing phases of the Moon.
 Therefore, the verse (1) of Al-Fatihah has three parts; ‘In the name of Allah’ (Full Moon or The Intermediate Stage), ‘the Beneficent’ (Waning Moon or The Conclusive Stage), and ‘the Merciful' (Waxing Moon or The Initial Stage).
 The next three verses of Al-Fatihah represents the belief section of Islam corresponding to the three alchemical stages, and the actions reflected from those beliefs are defined in its last three verses.
 For instance, the verse (2) praises God in the initial stage, and the verse (5) worships and implores Him in that stage; the verse (3) expresses His attributes relative to expansion and contraction in the intermediate stage, and the verse (6) seeks guidance from Him to follow the path of parity in that stage; the verse (4) determines His authority in the conclusive stage, and the verse (7) calls for His action against the disbelievers who have lost the equilibrium by either excessively expanding or contracting and thereby, 'earning anger' or 'going astray'.
-Therefore, Al-Fatihah serves as a symmetrical prayer that describes the complete code of Islamic ideals in both theory and practice, and also very effectively demonstrates the purpose of Islamic creed through constant reminder of its message in the regular performance of Salaat ritual by Muslims as a perfect form of alchemical communion for the spiritual growth of humanity.
+Therefore, Al-Fatihah serves as a symmetrical prayer that describes the complete code of Islamic ideals in both theory and practice, and also very effectively demonstrates the purpose of Islamic creed through constant reminder of its message in the regular performance of Salaat ritual by Muslims as a perfect form of Alchemical Communion for the spiritual growth of humanity.

 The Trinity of Human Life

 The creation of physical organs such as eyes, arms, and legs can only happen inside the mother’s body, because that is the realm of The Creator God.
 If the mother receives proper nourishment and care, the baby comes out to be of healthy and vibrant state; or otherwise defective in some way.
 Once in the world, the human body gets in the realm of The Protector God, who makes the body to grow, strengthen, and reproduce but no new organs are added into the body at this stage.
-Here, according to the code of trinity, this human body acts as a gestation organ similar to the mother’s womb for the creation of a new ‘Spirit’.
+Here, according to the code of Trinity, this human body acts as a gestation organ similar to the mother’s womb for the creation of a new ‘Spirit’.
 Just as the creation of human body occurred during the stay in the mother’s womb, the human spirit undergoes its creation during the stay in the physical world, to be finally transferred to the spiritual world.
 And just as carelessness on the part of mother might cause lasting defects or deformities in the child, similarly, actions based on inequity might cause permanent weaknesses in the spirit, so as to render the spirit incompatible to the higher spiritual world.
 Also, the child had no need for the physical organs like eyes in the mother’s womb, but he still produced them for the next proceeding stage; and thereby, the righteous actions of a human being would render him the vision to function effortlessly in the spiritual domain.
 Thus, the journey that begins with the mere conception of a baby by the mother must end in its integration with the divine spirit.
-It is also worth mentioning here that the ‘Christian Trinity’ which comprises of Father (The Progenitor of Life), Son (The Protector of Legacy), and Holy Spirit (The Promoter of Light) provides the best symbolic illustration for the ancient code of trinity.
+It is also worth mentioning here that the ‘Christian Trinity’ which comprises of Father (The Progenitor of Life), Son (The Protector of Legacy), and Holy Spirit (The Promoter of Light) provides the best symbolic illustration for the ancient code of Trinity.

 Abraham’s Stories in the Judeo-Christian and Islamic Scriptures

 The stories of the great patriarch Abraham in the Bible and the Quran are very symbolic for the raising of human consciousness from the base level to the ultimate divine state.
 Abraham being the pioneer of both Judeo-Christian and Islamic traditions, had expounded the need to reach the higher levels of spirituality through his noble attitude towards the experiences of life.
-Here, firstly I should mention the story of Abraham as a youngster defying his father’s gods, followed by his famous attempt to sacrifice his own son, and furthermore by his building of the shrine at Mecca (the symbolic temple of Shiva).
+Here, firstly I should mention the story of Abraham as a youngster defying his father’s gods, followed by his famous attempt to sacrifice his own son, and furthermore by his building of the shrine at Mecca (The Symbolic Temple of Shiva).
 It is also noteworthy that according to the Abrahamic traditions, in order to the consciousness of a man to reach the spiritual dimension of afterlife, he must either defy or leave the conditions associated with previous two realms of The Creator, and The Protector deities.
 Just as a child, once delivered from the mother cannot return to the womb, so too is the passage of life an irreversible unfolding process; similarly, the spirit that having departed from the body keeps journeying onward, never to return to its earthly vessel.
 At the heart of the Abrahamic traditions lies a devotion to the ultimate purpose that needs to be pursued with purity and wholeness, and where the Unity of Godhead signifies not merely monotheism, but the recognition that only one Divine Source of spiritual ascent can truly be served to align the ideals of humanity with the spiritual callings of Divinity.

 The Story of Abraham and the Idol Shop of His Father

 In the book of Genesis Rabbah, Chapter 38, the Jewish account of the affair of Abraham with his father has been described.
 His father being the carver and seller of idols that were symbolically used for the worship of The Creator God.
 But since the physical creation of Abraham’s body had already been accomplished, so Abraham defied his father by denigrating his creative works.
-Here, I have included some quotes from the Genesis Rabbah, Chapter 38, for illustration purposes.
+Here, I have included some quotes from the Genesis Rabbah, Chapter 38, for the illustration purposes.

 “The father of Abraham and Haran, was a dealer in images as well as a worshipper of them.”
 “Abraham taunted him (a customer of his father) with want of sound sense in calling the work of another man’s hand, produced perhaps in a few hours, his god; the man laid the words of Abraham to heart and gave up idol worship.”
 “Again a woman came with a handful of fine flour to offer to Terah’s idols, which were now in charge of Abraham.
 He took a stick and broke all the images except the largest one, in the hand of which he placed the stick which had worked this wholesale destruction.”
 “When he (Abraham’s father) learnt also of the customers whom Abraham had lost him during his management he became very incensed, and drove Abraham out of his house and handed him over to Nimrod.”
 “Nimrod, becoming weary of arguing with Abraham, decided to cast him before his god — fire — and challenged Abraham’s deliverance by the God of Abraham, but God saved him out of the fiery furnace.”